VEZY/PlantBiophysics.jl/docs/src/fitting/parameter_fitting.md

 ## Example with FvCB

-A fit method is provided by the package to calibrate the parameters of the FvCB model.
+A fit method is provided by the package to calibrate the parameters of the FvCB model (Farquhar et al., 1980).

-For example we provide a method to fit the parameters from the Farquhar et al. (1980) model.
-Here is an example usage:
+Here is an example usage from the documentation of the method:

 ```@example usepkg
 using PlantBiophysics, Plots, DataFrames